-3.36 Road infrastructure in the Plan Area is currently constrained.
+- 3.25 Road infrastructure in the Plan Area is currently constrained.
 There are no motorways, and the trunk road network is predominantly single carriageway.
 Although waste and minerals traffic movements account for only a small percentage of the total, the current limitations of the road network is a consideration in planning for new development.
-To accommodate additional transport demands on the strategic and major road networks, there are a number of planned improvements to the A27 east of Lewes, whilst there are aspirations for further improvements to be delivered on the A27 and A21 corridors.
-In addition, there are proposed improvements to the A22 in the Hailsham and Stone Cross area.

-3.37 Rail Freight movement of minerals and waste consists of gypsum and DSG imported into the mine at Robertsbridge; crushed rock, sharp sand, gravel and recycled aggregates imported into Newhaven; and Incinerator Bottom Ash (IBA) produced by the Newhaven Energy Recovery Facility exported from Newhaven to Brentford to be processed into recycled aggregate.
-Planning permission has recently been granted for another railhead in Newhaven which would export aggregates.
+To accommodate additional transport demands on the strategic and major road networks, there are a number of improvements currently being implemented to the A27 east of Lewes, whilst there are aspirations for further improvements to be delivered on the A27 and A21 corridors.
+In addition, there are proposed improvements to the A22 in the Hailsham and Stone Cross area. - 3.26 Rail Freight movement of minerals and waste consists of gypsum and DSG imported into the mine at Robertsbridge; crushed rock, sand and gravel and recycled aggregates imported into Newhaven; and Incinerator Bottom Ash (IBA) produced by the Newhaven Energy Recovery Facility exported from Newhaven to Brentford to be processed into recycled aggregate.
+A new railhead facility in Newhaven exports aggregates into the wider South East market. - 3.27 Marine-borne aggregates are imported through the ports of Newhaven, Rye and Shoreham.
+Aggregate importation figures are available in the Authorities' Local Aggregate Assessment (LAA)